Home Aviation Flying Private Internationally

 What changes is the experience of clearing those requirements.
 At most private aviation facilities, customs takes place at the FBO rather than in a commercial terminal.
 In many destinations — particularly smaller airports and island destinations — customs officers come directly to the aircraft.
 The process that takes forty-five minutes in a commercial arrivals hall typically takes five to ten minutes on a private arrival.
 The paperwork is identical.
 The environment is not.

-Every international private flight requires a General Declaration — a document listing the aircraft, crew, and passenger details, submitted to customs authorities at both departure and arrival.
+Every international private flight requires a General Declaration — a document listing the aircraft registration, crew details, and passenger information — submitted to customs authorities at both departure and arrival airports.
 This is completed by the operator and ground handling team and filed before departure.
-The passenger provides passport details and any required entry documentation; the operator and handler manage the filing.
-GlobalCharter and Villiers coordinate this for every international booking as a standard part of the trip management process.
+The passenger provides passport details; the operator and handler manage the filing and submission.

 Many countries require Advance Passenger Information — passport details, nationality, and travel document numbers — to be submitted electronically before the flight departs.
-The US, UK, Australia, and most of the EU operate API requirements for private aviation as well as commercial.
-Your broker will request this information when confirming the booking.
-Providing accurate passport details promptly is the one step in the international private charter process that requires direct passenger input before the flight.
+The US, UK, Australia, and most EU member states operate API requirements for private aviation.
+Your broker requests this information at booking.
+Providing accurate passport details promptly at the time of booking is the single most effective thing a passenger can do to prevent delays in international charter preparation.

 Landing permits at restricted airports

 Many airports — particularly in the Middle East, South and Southeast Asia, and Africa — require private aircraft to obtain a landing permit in advance from the national civil aviation authority.
 These are arranged by the operator or their ground handling company, typically 24 to 72 hours before departure.
 For popular destinations during peak seasons, permit processing can take longer.
-Vomos and ABI Jets both specialise in destinations where permit complexity requires experienced local handling relationships.
+Operators with established local handling relationships navigate this more reliably than those without.

 An overflight permit is official authorisation from a country’s aviation authority to fly through its airspace without landing.
-Flying from London to Dubai, for example, involves transiting the airspace of multiple countries.
+Flying from London to Dubai, for example, involves transiting the airspace of multiple countries across Europe and the Middle East.
 Most major airspace regions are covered by bilateral agreements that allow routine overflights without individual permits.
 But certain countries — particularly in the Middle East, parts of Africa, Russia, and some Asian nations — require specific advance permission for private aircraft.

-When these permits are not in place, the aircraft cannot enter the airspace.
-The flight either diverts to an alternative routing, which adds time and fuel cost, or is delayed until the permit is obtained.
-This is not a scenario that affects passengers who book through experienced brokers with established handling networks — it is a scenario that affects passengers who book through operators without the handling infrastructure to manage international permit requirements reliably.
+When permits are not in place, the aircraft cannot enter the airspace.
+The flight either diverts to an alternative routing, adding time and fuel cost, or is delayed until the permit is obtained.
+This is not a scenario that affects passengers who book through experienced brokers with established handling networks.
+It is a scenario that affects passengers who book through operators without the infrastructure to manage international permit requirements reliably.
+The mitigation is selecting the right broker and providing adequate lead time for complex international routings.

 Not every private jet can fly every international route nonstop.
-Aircraft range is determined by the jet category, and matching the aircraft to the route is one of the most important things a broker does on an international booking.
+Aircraft range is determined by the jet category, and matching the aircraft to the route is one of the most important functions a broker performs on an international booking.
+An aircraft proposed for a route it cannot fly nonstop without this being disclosed upfront is one of the clearest indicators of an inexperienced or unreliable operator.

 Transatlantic nonstop — New York to London, Los Angeles to Tokyo